Diversification: The "Free Lunch" of Portfolio Building

 Different investments face different threats: Stocks face bankruptcy risk, bonds face interest rate risk, agricultural commodities face weather risk, and so on.
 Any one of those risks can sink an overly concentrated portfolio.
 But by spreading your portfolio over many unrelated assets and asset classes, you limit the damage any one risk can do.

 The quilt chart below brilliantly visualizes this dynamic.
 Year-in and year-out, different asset classes and investment styles shine as the market reacts to ever-changing conditions.
-As you can see, there have been no consistent winners – the top asset class in 2018, Cash and Cash Equivalents, was the worst-performing asset class in 2019.
+As you can see, there have been no consistent winners – the top asset class in 2021, Large Cap Growth, was the worst-performing asset class in 2022.
 The fact of the matter is, the financial market’s tendency to revert to the mean often turns last year’s winners into next year’s losers.

-Source: Morningstar Direct; Standard & Poor’s.
-As of December 31, 2019.
+Source: FactSet; Standard & Poor’s.
+As of December 31, 2022.
 Annualized return, volatility (as measured by standard deviation) and Risk-Adj.
-Return (as measured by Sharpe ratio) are calculated as of the most recent quarter-end.
+Return (as measured by Sharpe ratio) are calculated as of the most recent quarterend.
 Large Growth is represented by Russell 1000® Growth Index.
 Large Value is represented by Russell 1000® Value Index.
 Mid Cap is represented by Russell Midcap® Index.
 Small Cap is represented by Russell 2000® Index.
-Taxable bonds is represented by BBgBarc Intermediate Govt/Credit Bond Index.
+Taxable bonds is represented by BBgBarc.
+Intermediate Govt/Credit Bond Index.
 Municipal bonds is represented by the BBgBarc Municipal Index.
 International is represented by The MSCI EAFE Index.
 Cash is represented by FTSE 3 month T-bills.
-Satellite is an equally weighted return of the following indices, rebalanced monthly: ICE BofAML US High Yield (High Yield), DJ US Select REIT (Real Estate), Bloomberg Commodity (Commodities), and MSCI Emerging Markets (Emerging Markets).
+Satellite is an equally-weighted return of the following indices, rebalanced monthly: ICE BofAML US High Yield (High Yield) DJ US Select REIT (Real Estate), Bloomberg Commodity (Commodities), and MSCI Emerging Markets (Emerging Markets).
 Indices are unmanaged and are used to measure and report performance of various sectors of the market.
 Past performance is no guarantee of future results and diversification does not ensure against loss.
 Direct investment in indices is not available.
 The Russell Indices are a trademark of the Frank Russell Company.
 Russell® is a trademark of the Frank Russell Company.